PJ789/Syonara/BOM.md

  -  3x 10K ohm gate pulldown resistors

 Also solder & soldering iron, hot glue & glue gun, heatshrink, and signal wires.

+## Coloured Wires;
+ -  20x reels of multi-coloured signal wire

+ _or_
+ -  1x recycled & stripped Centronics cables as a source of multi-coloured signal wires

+## Mounting;
+ -  hot glue or plastic rivets to secure components in place